Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Introduction to the factorial

-Let's confirm \ref{eq:roman pw f1}'s applicability to negative integers.
-Using $ \lfloor -2\rceil!$ as a example, we can see that there is no issue in the calculation:
+Let's confirm \ref{eq:rf rec pw}'s applicability to negative integers.
+Using $\rf{-2}$ as a example, we can see that there is no issue in the calculation:

-The value of $(-2)!$ would normally be found using the recursive relationships of the normal factorial, if only $(-1)!$ was properly defined. $\lfloor -1\rceil!$ has a well-defined value only in the context of the Roman factorial, which provides values for all negative integers while being recursively consistent.
+The value of $(-2)!$ would normally be found using the recursive relationships of the normal factorial, if only $(-1)!$ was properly defined. $\rf{-1}$ has a well-defined value only in the context of the Roman factorial, which provides values for all negative integers while being recursively consistent.
 Additionally, the division by $n + 1$ is the reason for the alternating signs of negative integer factorials, since that divisor is negative when $n < -1$.

-Certainly, there remains an anomaly in \ref{eq:roman fact rec} particularly at $n = 0$, yet the piece-wise Roman factorial offers a solution: $\lfloor -1\rceil! = 1$.
+Certainly, there remains an anomaly in \ref{eq:rf rec prev} particularly at $n = -1$, yet the piece-wise Roman factorial offers a solution: $\rf{-1} = 1$.
 This specific value doesn't resolve the division by 0; indeed, no number can.
-Instead, the recursive relationship fails to provide a value for $(-1)!$ or $\lfloor -1\rceil!$, so we address this limitation by asserting that the relationship is undefined at this anomaly (assigning $(-1)!$ the value of 1 arbitrarily).
+Instead, the recursive relationship fails to provide a value for $(-1)!$ or $\rf{-1}$, so we address this limitation by asserting that the relationship is undefined at this anomaly (assigning $(-1)!$ the value of 1 arbitrarily).

-Let's examine an example of generalizing \ref{eq:roman pw f1} so that it becomes a single expression, universally defined across its domain.
+In these last few paragraphs of the introduction, we will show an example of generalizing \ref{eq:rf rec pw} so that it becomes a single expression, universally defined across its domain.
 To begin with, consider the following Boolean-valued functions\footnote{More about Boolean functions in \hyperref[ss:add boolean algebra]{Addendum~\ref*{ss:add boolean algebra}}.}:

-Using these, we can rewrite \ref{eq:roman pw f1} as follows:
+Using these, we can rewrite \ref{eq:rf rec pw} as follows:

-This result will be explained thoroughly in \Cref{s:roman gen f1} and serves as an example of the \textit{generalization process} used in this paper.
+The process of reaching this result will be explained thoroughly in \Cref{s:rf rec rl gen} and it serves as an example of the \textit{generalization process} used in this paper.
 This procedure seeks to rewrite various closed-form definitions as singular expressions by employing a set of \textit{foundational functions} which have simple and analytic forms.

-\Cref{s:roman gen f1,s:prod gen f1} aim to establish two universal definitions for integer Roman factorials.
+\Cref{s:rf rec rl gen,s:rf prod gen} aim to establish two universal definitions for integer Roman factorials.
 One approach will result in a recursive definition and the other will result in a direct one, both applicable to all integers.